Diving in Komodo and Traveling Across Flores Island, Indonesia

 Other Things to do in Labuan Bajo

-Labuan Bajo doesn’t only have to be about Komodo National Park.
+Labuan Bajo doesn’t only have to be about diving in Komodo National Park and spotting the Komodo dragons.
 There are some other things to do around Labuan Bajo itself on Flores Island, Indonesia if you have time to spare.

 What other activities may be done in and around Labuan Bajo?